 The human plasma sample used in Figure 4A was collected at 19 days post-symptom onset from a patient with a confirmed SARS-CoV-2 infection.
 Prior to use, the plasma was heat-inactivated in a biosafety cabinet at 56 C for one hour.
 This duration of heat treatment has been shown to be sufficient to inactivate SARS-CoV-2 [26,57], which is also not reported to be present at high titers in the blood [58,59].
 The negative control serum pools came from Gemini Biosciences (Cat:100-110).
 The naïve serum pool collected in 2017-2018 is lot H86W03J.
 The age-matched negative control serum comes from serum residuals collected by Bloodworks Northwest.
 It was collected on 12/19/1989 and stored at -80 C.

-Soluble human ACE2 protein fused to the Fc region of human IgG was produced as described in [28].
+Soluble human ACE2 protein fused to the Fc region of human IgG1 was produced as described in [28].
 This ACE2-Fc fusion protein was used in Figure 4B.

 Supplementary Materials: The following are available online at www.mdpi.com/xxx/s1: File S1: A zip file containing all the plasmid maps in Genbank format.